crajcan/the_rust_programming_language/notes.md

 In order for a struct to store a reference type, such as `&str` (the string slice type), we must use a lifetime specifier to ensure that the data referenced by a struct is valid for as long as the struct is.
 Without lifetime specifiers, structs can only store owned types like `String`.

-methods: on an instance of a struct.
+_methods_: on an instance of a struct.

-"assocatiated functions": on a struct (type), similar to "class methods" or "static methods".
+_assocatiated functions_: on a struct (type), similar to "class methods" or "static methods".

 #### Printing Structs